0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Ethical Hacking/Module 1/Pen Testing - Module 1.md

 Details from the previous phase are used to drive the attacks
 - Target configuration and status determine which attacks are used
+- *Make sure that you are not caught by obfuscating yourself*

 ```ad-example
 - Passsword cracking